ilanschnell/bitarray/doc/reference.rst

 ``tofile(f, /)``
    Write the byte representation of the bitarray to the file object f.
-   When the length of the bitarray is not a multiple of 8, the remaining bits (1..7) are set to 0.
+   When the length of the bitarray is not a multiple of 8, the last few bits are assumed to be 0.

 ``tolist()`` -> list